randyhoffner/FEND-Proj-4/README.md

 ##Task 2 -- Remove Jank from Cam's Pizzeria Section
 The raw code was run in a local server using Python SimpleHTTPServer and NGROK, producing a web address on the local host from which the pizzeria could be run in a browser.
 Chrome Canary Dev Tools were then used to observe the presence of long frames.
 The following changes were made to views/js/main.js and views/css/style.css:
    * Line 477 - Simplified the for-loop, removing determineDx, which was a source of layout retriggering.
-    * Add transforms to css/styles.css.
+   * Add transforms to mover class of css/styles.css.
    * Add backface-visibility: hidden; to mover class of views/css/style.css.
 This forces each sliding pizza into its own layer, moving a lot of processing from  the CPU to the GPU.
   * Add will-change: transform; to the mover class of css/style.ss to inform the browser that this parameter will change.
   * Line 576 - The following changes were made to this function:
 		* Columns and rows are calculated dynamically depending on the width and height of the viewport, generating the appropriate number of pizzas for any given viewport size.
 Variable "totalPizzas" replaces "200"